mpevnev/parsed/README.md

 `auto someNewlines(B, C = char)()`.

-Parses as many newline characters as it can, but not less than one.
+Parses as many newline characters as it can, but no less than one.

 ## word

 `auto word(B, C = char)(Word type, int minLength = 1, int maxLength = -1)`.

 Parses a word.
-The definition of a word is defined by the `type` parameter.
+The definition of a word is determined by the `type` parameter.
 If `type` is `Word.any` then a word is a sequence of non-whitespace characters.
 If `type` is `Word.alnum` then a word is a sequence of alphanumeric characters.
 If `type` is `Word.alpha` then a word is a sequence of alphabetic characters.